-War in Ukraine brings rare sight in Russia: Protests in dozens of cities against Putin and the attacks
+Attack on Ukraine brings rare sight in Russia: Protests in cities against Putin and invasion

 With Putin’s moves to crush dissent, including a bar on critical reporting of the military and security agencies, analysts predicted the protests would probably be swiftly curtailed.
 Last year, many activists and opposition figures were either jailed, placed under house arrest or forced to flee the country to avoid prison.

 About 1,000 protesters rallied in central Moscow, chanting “No to war,” with some of them carrying antiwar banners.
 Riot police closed in quickly, forcing them into police vans.
-Large protests took place in other cities such as St Petersburg, Yekaterinburg and Perm.
+Large protests took place in other cities such as St. Petersburg, Yekaterinburg and Perm.

 Russia’s Investigative Committee warned it would track down protest organizers and participants, threatening “severe punishment for mass riots.”

 At least 290 people were arrested in Moscow, 128 in St Petersburg, 50 in Perm and 37 in Yekaterinburg, OVD-Info reported.
-More than 290,000 people signed a petition against the war on change.org.
+More than 290,000 people signed a petition against the attacks on change.org.

-Marina Agaltsova, a lawyer with Memorial, said those who did protest were extremely brave, adding that “Russians are deeply terrified of arrests and court trials over rallying people to go out and protest.”
+Marina Agaltsova, a lawyer with the Russian rights group Memorial, said those who did protest were extremely brave, adding that “Russians are deeply terrified of arrests and court trials over rallying people to go out and protest.”

 Human rights activist Marina Litvinovich urged Russians not to cry and “not to be afraid, but to but just come out and say that they are against the war,” in comments on social media.
 Calling on people to protest is an offense under Russia’s restrictive laws.